RV Towing Tips: How To Pull A TOAD With Your Motorhome

 IMPORTANT: Don’t assume that because a vehicle is a stick transmission it can be towed.
 Not all cars can be towed with 4 wheels on the ground.
 Check with the manufacturer.
 (Often this is covered in your owner's manual.)
 Many standard transmission cars can be towed, but not all.
 Some have a transmission lubrication pump that requires the engine to be running.
 Some automatics can be towed as well.
 Saturn is one manufacture that states their cars can be towed.

-The final way would be to use a tow dolly.
 This is a good compromise.
-Front wheel drive automatic cars can be towed with their front wheels placed on the two-wheel tow dolly.
+Front wheel drive automatic cars can be towed with their front wheels placed on the 2-wheel tow dolly.

 Manufacturers differ in how they construct their tow dollies.
 For example, Kar Kaddy has a steering system that mimics the natural steering when you tow with a tow bar.
 Other brands use a “wagon” method, as the required flexibility in steering is supplied by a center pivot point.
 The Kar Kaddy system is better, in my opinion.

-Tow Dollies can have surge brakes, or even electric brakes -- meeting the requirements of most states and allowing you to tow a more substantial car.
+Tow dollies can have surge brakes, or even electric brakes — meeting the requirements of most states and allowing you to tow a more substantial car.
 You will still find it almost impossible to back up with a tow dolly, but at least you won’t be stressing the steering components of your car.
 Plus. using a tow dolly doesn’t add mileage to the odometer of your car.
 That is, assuming it’s the drive axle riding on the dolly.

 Towing a car is a serious matter.
 Whichever method you choose, be sure to have safety devices in place and fully operational at all times.